multani/gcp-changelog/content/agent-assist/index.md

 ### Feature

 Agent Assist offers a bidirectional API for next-generation audio and multi-modal experiences in both Conversational Agents and Agent Assist.
-The [`BiDiStreamingAnalyzeContent` API](https://cloud.google.com/agent-assist/docs/bidi-stream-api) facilitates the streaming of audio data and returns either transcriptions or human agent suggestions to you.
+The [`BiDiStreamingAnalyzeContent` API](https://cloud.google.com/agent-assist/docs/bidi-stream-api) facilitates the streaming of audio data and returns either transcripts or human agent suggestions to you.

 ---
 ## 2025-09-09